Skip to main content

 The increased risk of heavy rainfall due to climate change further increases the risk of pluvial flooding.

-The city is also working with long-term cloudburst planning using catchment based cloudburst plans, in a similar manner as the ones that have been planned for Copenhagen.
+The city is also working with long-term cloudburst planning using catchment based cloudburst plans, in a similar manner to the ones that have been planned for Copenhagen.

 About the case study

-The purpose of the case are to further investigate the existing monitoring/regulation system of Mölndalsån by:
+The purpose of the case is to further investigate the existing monitoring/regulation system of Mölndalsån by:

 Aim and goal of the case study